ShellRuner/alx-low_level_programming/0x00-hello_world/README.md

 ***Task7 :7.Intel
      Write a script that generates the assembly code (intel syntax) of C code and save it in an output file.

+***Task8 :8.UNIX is basically a simple operating sstem Write a C program that prints exactly a text to the standard error